 If you’re looking for an alternative to the typical Northern Indian food that is popular in Japan, then Namaste India provides, with cuisines represented from throughout India.
 In particular, it’s a great place to pick up food from Southern India such as Dosa with quite different spices to those used in Northern Indian cuisine.
 This year there will be a vegetarian corner specialising in meat-free dishes.

-Aside from the food and drink, there are usually a large number of stalls selling saree, jewelry and other Indian fashion.To prevent the spread of COVID-19, many events have been canceled.
+Aside from the food and drink, there are usually a large number of stalls selling saree, jewelry and other Indian fashion.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.